7oi/IcelanderGenerator/README.md

 # It's also possible to just dump a bunch of people to a json file
 ig.dump_random_people_to_file(filename='dump.json', num_people=10, gender='female', year='1981')
 ```

+## Future ideas
+- Add proper addresses and postal codes
+- Add method to create families

+I'm also open for suggestions and pull requests on https://github.com/7oi/IcelanderGenerator